UNICEF UK: Convention on the Rights of the Child

 The 1989 United Nations Convention on the Rights of the Child is a comprehensive human rights treaty which enshrines specific children's rights in international law.
 These rights define universal principles and standards for the status and treatment of children worldwide.

 The Convention spells out a specific role for UNICEF, in its capacity as the UN body responsible for the rights of children.
 UNICEF is required to promote the effective implementation of the Convention and to encourage international cooperation for the benefit of children.
 UNICEF is also entitled to be represented when each country's implementation of the Convention is considered by the Committee every five years.

 Emergency response

 When an emergency strikes, UNICEF staff in the area react rapidly and the first aid usually arrives within 48 hours.
 Emergency specialists assess the immediate need, focusing on women and children.
 With permanent offices in the field, UNICEF is well placed to coordinate relief by road and air.
 Following emergency relief efforts, UNICEF works to promote long-term rehabilitation and improve conditions for children.

 Programmes in the UK

 In the UK, UNICEF seeks to improve baby health and nutrition through its Baby Friendly Initiative in UK health care centres.
 It also champions child-centred education based on the UN Convention on the Rights of the Child through its Rights Respecting Schools Award initiative.
 UNICEF UK is a member of the National Council for Voluntary Youth Services (NCVYS).

+UNICEF UK has asked the UK Government to a establish "a nationally-recognised suite of connected services" for babies and children under 5, which it describes as a "Baby and Toddler Guarantee".